thegetty/quire-docs/content/documentation/github.md

 {{< /q-class >}}

 {{< q-class "box tip" >}}
-- Learn how to take an existing Quire project in GitHub and use it as the basis for a new one (for a journal or other serial publication for instance) in our [*Create a New Quire Project from an Existing One*](/documentation/serial-publications/) section.
+- Learn how to take an existing Quire project in GitHub and use it as the basis for a new one in our [*Use Existing Quire Projects as a Template*](/documentation/serial-publications/) section.
+This is especially useful for serial publications such as journals.
 {{< /q-class >}}

 ## Manage Project Changes on GitHub